Feb / 13 / 2022

 Transforming Thick Hair: The Hybrid Technique for Stunning Extensions

-Most extension transformations focus on fine or medium-density hair craving fullness and length.
+Most hair extension in Boston transformations focus on fine or medium-density hair craving fullness and length.
 This client was the opposite: she arrived with very thick, short hair and blunt ends that resisted typical blending.
 That contrast is exactly where a carefully planned hybrid approach shines.
 By combining methods, I created hair extensions for thick hair that moved naturally, stayed invisible, and supported her styling habits.
 She loved the versatility of keratin individual strands, yet the strands alone were not substantial enough to cover her dense crown, which called for a second technique to achieve seamless coverage.

 What I Did: A Hybrid Plan for Dense, Short Hair